 - Dry, sagging skin

 - Vaginal dryness

-Now that I listed the biggest indicators for estrogen dominance, how did you do?
+Now that I listed the key estrogen dominance symptoms to be on the lookout for, how did you do?

 How can you be sure?

 You can test for estrogen dominance on a simple DUTCH test in your own home.
 This is by FAR the best test you can get.

 There are three different measures that you should check:

 - Progesterone to Estradiol (E2) ratio: This is the most common scenario.
 In this situation, you simply have too much estrogen as compared to progesterone.
 You can even potentially have low estrogen but still be estrogen dominant, due to progesterone being too low as well.